arqtrad/archlit/article.md

-he is chiefly interested, according to Leal, in "evaluating high literature in the light of its greater or lesser fidelity to the traditional [i.e., vernacular] element." [@leal:2006contos, 60] Moreover, this fidelity is to be the "touchstone" of a "regeneration of contemporary literature, in the sense of strengthening in it the traditional and national element." [@leal:2006contos, 60] These tropes will, of course, sound familiar to the student of the traditionalist manifestos in architecture that shall take hold in Portugal a few
+he is chiefly interested, according to Leal, in "evaluating high literature in the light of its greater or lesser fidelity to the traditional [i.e., vernacular] element." [@leal:2006contos, 60] Furthermore, this fidelity is to be the "touchstone" of a "regeneration of contemporary literature, in the sense of strengthening in it the traditional and national element." [@leal:2006contos, 60] These tropes will, of course, sound familiar to the student of the traditionalist manifestos in architecture that shall take hold in Portugal a few